LiamDrew/UM-JIT/README.md

 2. The emulated x86_64 architecture running on the Apple hardware, is about 20% slower than the native ARM architecture
 3. Amazingly, Docker runs Aarch linux on Apple hardware faster than MacOS runs on Apple hardware

+Here is the perfomance comparisons between the emulator and the JIT.

 In my x86 container:
 ### Emulator
 Midmark: 0.13 seconds